google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

 All products marked as maked as "Product is Virtual" will be included in the digital delivery API.
-This means that at the end of the Google Checkout transaction, a link to the OSC checkout_success.php page will be shown as well as a description of the product.
+This means that at the end of the Google Checkout transaction, a link to the osCommerce checkout_success.php page will be shown as well as a description of the product.

 If the whole cart is virtual, no options will be shown in the Google Checkout Place Order Page.